Hi, I’m Faith!

 I discovered my passion for science and faith among the redwoods of Northern California.
 Each summer at camp near California’s oldest state park, I wandered through fern-carpeted trails, marveled at sun-drenched trees, and stared up at the Milky Way on moonless nights.
 Those early experiences sparked a lifelong sense of wonder and curiosity about God’s creation.

-My years in Christian K–12 schools nurtured both a deep love for the universe and honest questions about science ought to inform my faith.
+My years as a student in Christian K–12 schools nurtured both a deep love for the universe and honest questions about how science ought to inform my faith.
 As a double major in Astronomy and Religion at Whitman College, I wrestled with big questions of meaning and truth, ultimately finding that faith and science offer complementary and mutually enhancing ways of understanding the world.
 My graduate work in Curriculum Studies and Teacher Education at Stanford further confirmed the classroom’s potential as a place where both wonder and wisdom can thrive.

-Over the past 15 years, my work has brought together science, faith, and education in meaningful ways—developing curricula for NASA, contributing to astrophysics research, teaching high school physics and astronomy, and leading a major grant at the nonprofit BioLogos to help Christian schools engage with topics like evolution and climate change.
+Over the past 15 years, my work has brought together science, faith, and education in meaningful ways—developing curricula for NASA, contributing to astrophysics research, teaching high school and college physics and astronomy, and leading a major grant at the nonprofit BioLogos to help Christian schools engage with topics like evolution and climate change.